GibraltarSoftware/Gibraltar.Agent.Web.Mvc/README.md

-Loupe Agent for ASP.NET MVC 4 and Web API
+Loupe Agent for ASP.NET MVC 4 and Web API (Moved to Gibraltar.Agent)
 ===================

+**This repository has been merged with the [Gibraltar.Agent](https://github.com/GibraltarSoftware/Gibraltar.Agent) Repository and is now maintained there.**

 This agent adds Loupe to your ASP.NET MVC 4 web site to automatically record performance and health information for your MVC and Web API application.
 If you don't need